Residential rat control subsidy pilot program

 - If your application is approved, you will receive a cheque by mail to the address identified on the application.

 - The Region of Peel has the right to deny an application that does not meet the program requirements.
-If your application is denied, we will contact you by phone or email.
+If your application is denied, a Region of Peel representative will contact you.

 How does the program work?